This command simplifies starting work on a new feature by creating and checking out a new branch in a single step.

 Examples:

-• git switch -c bugfix/fix-crash
+git switch -c my-featuregit switch -c bugfix/fix-crash